MaastrichtU-IDS/get-started-with-docker/README.md

 Use the `Dockerfile` provided in the workshop folder to define your image.

-We start from the JupyterLab image we were previously using:
+It will start from the JupyterLab image we were previously using:

 ```dockerfile
 FROM ghcr.io/maastrichtu-ids/jupyterlab-on-openshift